 (2) The Board shall hold the license until the licensee resumes operation at the licensed premises or the license is transferred to a new location or owner.

-(a) A license which is discontinued for any reason shall be surrendered by the licensee to the Board for safekeeping.
-The Board shall hold the license until the licensee resumes business at the licensed establishment or the license is transferred to a new owner.
-If the licensee has not initiated proceedings to resume operations or transfer the license within 60 days after suspension, the Board may deem this license abandoned after giving notice to the licensee.
-The licensee has 14 days to respond to the Board’s notice to request continued safekeeping.
+(3) If the licensee has not initiated proceedings to resume operations or to transfer the license within 60 days after surrendering the license for safekeeping, the Board, after giving notice to the licensee, may deem the license abandoned.
+The licensee shall have 14 calendar days to respond to the Board's notice to request continued safekeeping.

 (b) The Board may extend the period of safekeeping beyond 60 days for reasonable cause, such as fire, flood, other natural disaster; rebuilding or reconstruction; or to complete the sale of the establishment.

 (c)(1) Licenses in safekeeping beyond 60 days, as extended by the Board, shall be reviewed by the Board every 6 months to ensure that the licensee is making reasonable progress on returning to operation.

 (2) For purposes of this subsection, the term "reasonable progress" means taking deliberate steps to resume business operations, including acquiring the necessary permits or approvals from the Department of Consumer and Regulatory Affairs, the Office of Zoning, the Historic Preservation Board, or any other District agency, executing contractual agreements or lease agreements, retaining contractors, or transferring the license to a new owner or new location.